ckeditor/ckeditor5/packages/ckeditor5-utils/docs/framework/guides/deep-dive/observables.md

 const command = new Button();
 ```

-Any decent button must update its look when the command becomes disabled.
+Any "decent" button must update its look when the command becomes disabled.
 A simple property binding doing that could look as follows:

 ```js
 button.bind( 'isEnabled' ).to( command );